 UTC offers Oxford Summer Program

-Two UTC English department faculty members are exploring an innovative way to teach summer courses and to continue the University’s commitment to international education.
+Two new UTC faculty members are exploring an innovative way to teach summer courses, and to continue the University’s commitment to international education.

-During summer 2013, Dr. Bryan Hampton, Dorothy and James D. Kennedy Distinguished Teaching Associate Professor, and Dr. Andrew McCarthy, Assistant Professor, will offer paired three-hour courses that incorporate field trips to sites of historical interest in and around Oxford, England.
-The program, meeting from from 4 July to 7 August, is open to UTC and non-UTC college and university students.
+Beginning in summer 2007, Dr. Michelle White, Assistant Professor, Department of History and Dr. Bryan Hampton, Assistant Professor, Department of English, will offer two paired three-hour courses that incorporate field trips to sites of historical interest in Oxford, England from July 11- August 15.
+The program is open to UTC and non-UTC college and university students.
 Students can earn six hours credit during the five-week summer session.

 The program will be conducted on the campus of the Oxford Centre for Hebrew and Jewish Studies (OCHJS).

 “The Oxford Centre for Hebrew and Jewish Studies (OCHJS) is located on its own campus in Yarnton, four miles from the city center of Oxford.
-OCHJS is a recognized independent post-graduate center of the University of Oxford whose students obtain an Oxford University master's degree,” said Dr. Irven Resnick, Professor and Judaic Studies Chair of Excellence.
-Resnick, who will also be at OCHJS during the summer 2013 program, has taught at the Oxford Centre and has been a Senior Associate at the Centre since 2003.
+OCHJS is a recognized independent post-graduate center of the University of Oxford whose students obtain an Oxford University master's degree in Jewish Studies,” said Dr. Irven Resnick, Professor and Judaic Studies Chair of Excellence.
+Resnick has taught at the Oxford Centre, and he was elected by the Centre’s Board of Governors to serve as a Senior Associate at the Centre from 2003-2009.

 The UTC classes at Oxford will meet at regular, specified times.
-In addition to in-class course work, students will travel, usually two days each week, to sites related to course themes.
+In addition to in-class course work, students will also have the opportunity to travel.
+Scheduled outings include the environment in and around Oxford and the university, and day trips to the following locations: Tower of London, Westminster Abbey, Hampton Court Palace, Windsor Castle, Banqueting House, National Maritime Museum, St. Paul’s, National Portrait Gallery, Shakespeare’s Globe Theatre, and Stratford-upon-Avon.
 Students will have Fridays and weekends off to pursue other travel interests of their own.

-To view photos of Ricardo House rooms, where most UTC students in the program will be housed, click on the Accommodations link on the left side.
-Those students who do not reside at Ricardo House will be in other, comparable residence facilities on the OCHJS campus.
+To view photos of Ricardo House rooms, where many UTC students in the program will be housed, visit http://www.utc.edu/Outreach/NEHSummerInstitute/Ricardo.html Those students who do not reside at Ricardo House will be housed in other residence facilities on the OCHJS campus, comparable to Ricardo House.
 Faculty will also live on site.

 For the OCHJS web site, see http://www.ochjs.ac.uk/.